Nutrition & Lifestyle

 5. Inflammatory and Autoimmune Conditions

-• Polyphenols: These are antioxidant-rich compounds found in foods like berries, tea, dark chocolate, and green leafy vegetables that can help reduce oxidative stress.
+• Polyphenols: Berries, tea, dark chocolate, and leafy greens reduce oxidative stress.

 The Science Behind Therapeutic Nutrition